Santa Claus Is Comin' to Town (1970 TV Movie)

 Narrator: No, that's another story.

 Burgermeister Meisterburger: I hate toys!
 And toys hate me!
-Either they are going or I am going and I definitely am not going!
+Either they are going or I am going!
+And I am certainly not going, Grimsley.

-Burgermeister Meisterburger: Toys are hereby declared illegal, immoral, unlawful AND anyone found with a toy in his possession will be placed under arrest and thrown in the dungeon.
-No kidding!
+Burgermeister Meisterburger: Toys are hereby declared illegal, immoral, unlawful AND anyone found with a toy in his possession will be placed under arrest and thrown in the dungeon!

 Burgermeister Meisterburger: Stop!
 In the name of the law!
 You brats are under arrest!
 Take them away.